isabelle-np/isabelle-np.github.io/src/studies/reloc8/index.md

 <h2 class="afterImg">Build</h2>

 <h3 class="doubleHeader">Wireframes</h3>
 <p class="body">As the only team member with UI development and design experience, I took the lead by shaping our product's front-end.
 With only 36 hours to complete the product, I quickly wireframed the general flow and structure of the website.
-I also quickly mocked-up the UI to give myself a general direction of where the product would go.
-Many design decisions were made on the fly as I was developing the front-end.</p>
+Despite this general framework, many design decisions were made on the fly as I was developing the front-end. </p>

 <img src="/wireframe.png">

 <h3 class="afterImg">Front-End</h3>
-<p class="body">Given the working window, I decided to develop the front-end using only HTML5, CSS3, and JavaScript ES5.
-I felt extremely confident that I could finish the web application within 36 hours by myself using these technologies, however, I knew compromises had to be made.
-To deliver a working prototype in time, I focused on developing a desktop version of the product, sacrificing a mobile-first approach and responsiveness.
-Pressed for time, I also had to compromise on clean code practices.
-There was no architecture to the front-end code and it was not Section 508 nor WCAG 2.1 compliant.
-If given more time, I would refactor my code to ensure that the HTML is semantic and the CSS is modular.
-In retrospect, utilizing a preprocessor such as Sass would have increased my productivity with styling, however, given that I was both the designer and the front-end engineer, I was able to ensure a cohesive look and feel across the product.</p>
+<p class="body">Despite my confidence that I could finish the application within 36 hours, I knew compromises had to be made.
+For example, I focused on developing a desktop version of the product, sacrificing a mobile-first approach and responsiveness.
+In retrospect, utilizing a preprocessor such as Sass would have increased my productivity with styling.
+Though, given that I was both the designer and the front-end engineer, I ensured a cohesive look and feel across the product.</p>
 <img src="/result.png">

 <h3 class="afterImg">The Calculations</h3>
 <p class="body">To calculate the costs of living, our algorithm was based on data from the U.S. Bureau of Labor Statistics and the Census Consumer Expenditure Surveys.
-We developed price baskets representative of different states and used them as a baseline for comparison, paired with the user's inputs on lifestyle.
+We developed price baskets representative of different States and used them as a baseline for comparison, paired with the user's inputs on lifestyle.
 We also utilized the Taxee API to calculate how much we had to deduct due to federal and state taxes.</p>

 ###Back-end Blockers
-<p class="body">Unfortunately, we were unable to get the back-end APIs working, so 6 hours before the deadline, I had to pivot and hard code the data into the front-end to mock the interactions with JavaScript.
-As the only member on my team with front-end engineering experience, I developed the entire working prototype before judging with the encouragement of my team and a lot of coffee.</p>
+<p class="body">Unfortunately, we were unable to get the back-end APIs working.
+Six hours before the deadline, I pivoted and hard coded the data to mock the interactions with JavaScript.
+As the only member on my team with front-end engineering experience, I developed the entire working prototype before presenting to the judges with the encouragement of my team and a lot of coffee.</p>

 <img src="twoshort.png">

 <h2 class="afterImg">Lessons Learned</h2>
 <h3 class="doubleHeader">Disagree Productively</h3>
-<p class="body">As a team with strong personalities, we disagreed a lot at the beginning during the ideation phase.
+<p class="body">As a team with strong personalities, we disagreed at the beginning during the ideation phase.
 We all had different experiences and different thoughts on what would be the best idea to pursue.
-I soon noticed that while we were challenging each other with good points, we weren't doing anything.
-This led me to recommend that we take action and start interviewing our users.
-After we decided to further develop my original concept, I reached out to my other teammate to thank him for questioning my idea every step of the way.
-We both agreed that we challenged each other to think of our solutions differently and to look for every flaw in our logic.
-As a team, our goal was to build the best possible product at the hackathon, and we didn't put our personal feelings before that.</p>
+I soon noticed that while we were challenging each other with valid points, we weren't doing anything.
+Therefore, I recommend we take action and start interviewing our users.
+After we decided to further develop my original concept, Atthe end of the hackathon and agreed that challenging each other to think of our solutions different was productive.</p>

-<h3 class="doubleHeader">Compromises Between Perfection and Production</h3>
+<h3 class="doubleHeader">Decide and Commit</h3>
 <p class="body">Given the time constraints, I knew I had to compromise on having a clean, efficient product.
 It was unrealistic to implement every best practice and to deliver a working website in time for judging.
-As a designer and an engineer, it's easy to get hung up on the process and following a guide step by step, but it's also important to understand external factors that can make or break your success.</p>
+As a designer and an engineer, it's easy to get hung up on the process and following a guide step by step, but it's also important to understand external factors that can make or break your success.</p> If we talk about it all day it's not gonna get don't.